The Very Best Mint Julep Recipe

 One day, I’ll be there too with a icy cold Mint Julep in my hand and all my money riding on the underdog.
 Until then, this Classic Mint Julep recipe will have to do.
 It’s a good thing I’ve had tons of practice making these because for non-bourbon lovers…I’ve made this simple cocktail even more tasty with a few variations over the years.

-A few of them I shared on Fox 29’s Good Day Philadelphia and other’s….well, I keep them in my back pocket for the super picky guests.
-But all of you can always couch spectate for the fastest horse race ever while enjoying the very BEST Mint Julep recipe in your very own home.
+Now all of you can also couch spectate for the fastest horse race ever while enjoying the very BEST Mint Julep recipe in your very own home.
 In your sweaty gym clothes or in your PJ’s….or in your own giant fascinator and garden party dress.

 What is a Mint Julep?